 Over the past months, Montana Food Bank Network has been working hard to address the changing needs of our network partners and neighbors experiencing food insecurity in our state.
 Much has changed since the impacts of coronavirus were first felt by Montanans.
 One thing that has not changed during this time is Montanans supporting each other and our community.
 We have seen such an outpouring of support that we are humbled to be able to do the work that you have deemed vital during this time.

 Here is what we know about the need in Montana:

-- Due to businesses closing or changing their business model, the unemployment rate in Montana jumped from 3.5% in February to 11.3% in April.
-While businesses are currently reopening under the Governor’s Phase 2 directives, many are returning to work at reduced hours, if they are able to return at all.
+- unemployment in Montana jumped from 3.5% in February to 11.3% in April .
+While businesses are currently reopening under the Governor’s Phase 2 directives, many are returning to work at reduced hours, if they can return at all;

 - Partners also report the largest increase in visits is in Montana’s seven largest counties, mainly due to closure of most service-industry employers in those areas.
 Demand in these areas has increased anywhere from 30% – 60% depending on the partner.

 - Demand in rural areas has increased up to 20%.
 MFBN also knows from national data that rural areas are seeing a delay in the impacts of coronavirus so we anticipate a growing impact on our rural partners in the coming months.

 - closure of schools and congregate meal sites such as senior centers has resulted in a lack of resources for some of Montana’s most vulnerable populations who rely on meals provided by those institutions to eat every day.
 This has put a further strain on families who may have already been struggling to put food on the table or on those who have suddenly faced a loss of income; and